My primary teaching interests fall along the following subfields of Political Science:

 Comparative Politics: Politics of Policing; Repression and Control under Dictatorships; Institutions; Authoritarian Regimes; Elections in Emerging Democracies; and Election Violence.

-- Repression and Control under Dictatorships (Designed and co-taught with Jennifer Gandhi, spring 2017)
+- Repression and Control under Dictatorships (Designed and co-taught with Jennifer Gandhi), spring 2017

-Summer College and Academy at Duke University
+Duke University, Summer College and Academy

 - Global Diplomacy (2 sections)

 - Intro to International Relations (1 section)

 As a lecturer, Travis received the New Faculty Commendation for Teaching Commitment from the Wally Cordes Teaching and Faculty Support Center at the University of Arkansas